penguinpowernz/go-ian/README.md

     ian pkg

 The one you came here for.
 Packages the repo in a debian package, excluding junk files like `.git` and `.gitignore`, moves root files (like `README.md`) to a `/usr/share/doc` folder so you don't dirty your root partition on install.
 The package will be output to a `pkg` directory in the root of the repo.
 It will also generate the md5sums file and calculate the package size proir to packaging.

+By default the file list is printed before building.
+Use `-q` to suppress it, or `-n` for a dry run that prints the files without building.

+### Listing package files

+    ian files

+Lists the files that would be included in the package, using the same exclude rules as the build.
+Equivalent to `ian pkg -n` but without building.

 ### Push